How To Test The Oxygen Sensor (1991-1994 1.5L Honda Civic)

 You and I can see what the oxygen sensor is reporting by tapping into its signal wire with a multimeter.
 So, for our first test, we're gonna' see what the O2 sensor is reporting and determine if there's a problem or not.

 IMPORTANT: Use a 10 megohm impedance digital multimeter to test the O2 sensor.
-If you don't own one, take a look at the following recommendations here: Buying A Digital Multimeter For Automotive Diagnostic Testing (at: easyautodiagnostics.com).
+If you don't own one, this is the one I use and recommend: Tekpower TP8268 AC/DC Auto/Manual Range Digital Multimeter (Amazon affiliate link).

 These are the test steps: